DNDi aims to deliver:

-Fosravuconazole: After receiving regulatory and ethical approval in March 2017, the Mycetoma Research Centre (MRC), a WHO Collaborating Centre, began recruiting patients into the first-ever double-blind, randomized clinical trial for eumycetoma (fungal mycetoma).
-The clinical trial, which plans to recruit 138 patients, is studying the efficacy of the anti-fungal fosravuconazole in moderate lesions in comparison with the current treatment, itraconazole.
-Fosravuconazole, which is an orally bioavailable azole that is under development for Chagas disease, could also be an effective and affordable treatment for eumycetoma.
-Its pharmacokinetic properties are favourable and its toxicity is low.
-The primary objective of this single-centre study being conducted in Sudan is to demonstrate the superiority of fosravuconazole over itraconazole after 12 months’ treatment.
+Fosravuconazole: In March 2017, the Mycetoma Research Centre (MRC), a WHO Collaborating Centre, in Khartoum, Sudan, began recruiting patients into the first-ever double-blind, randomized clinical trial for eumycetoma (fungal mycetoma).
+The clinical trial, which will recruit 138 patients, is studying the efficacy of weekly treatment with the anti-fungal fosravuconazole in moderate-sized lesions in comparison with the standard of care, 400mg of itraconazole daily, over 12 months of treatment.

 Fosravuconazole, an orally bioavailable azole developed for onychomycosis by Eisai Ltd (Japan) that is also under development by DNDi for Chagas disease, could be an effective and affordable treatment for eumycetoma.
 Its pharmacokinetic properties are favourable, and its toxicity is low.

 Following slower than anticipated recruitment, a protocol review and amendment was conducted in 2018 to extend the inclusion criteria in relation to lesion size and site, and age range of participants.
 By January 2019, 84 patients had been enrolled, reaching the threshold for interim analysis.
 This analysis will determine which of two treatment arms will be retained for the remainder of the trial (200mg vs 300mg of fosravuconazole weekly).